codepath/android_guides/Material-Design-Primer.md

 }
 ```

+### Support Design Library

+As of June 2015, Google released the [[Support Design Library]] which helps simplify the use of a lot of material design components including a navigation drawer view, floating labels, floating action buttons, snackbars, and a new framework to tie motion and scroll events.

 ### Change the Application Theme

 Change your application theme to extend from a `Theme.Appcompat` theme in the `values/styles.xml` file: